-The second was finding the autobiography of Saint Teresa of Avila upon a visit to a Catholic home, which she read in one night, and said to herself ‘this is the truth’, resolving then and there to become not only a Catholic, but a Carmelite nun.
+The second was finding the autobiography of Saint Teresa of Avila upon a visit to a Catholic home, which she picked up, and read in one night, and said to herself ‘this is the truth’, resolving then and there to become Catholic, and, eventually, like Teresa, a Carmelite nun.

 When I had finished the book, I said to myself: This is the truth…My longing for truth was a single prayer.

 She followed through on the conversion to Catholicism.
 When she approached the priest, he said she would have to be instructed, but he soon discovered that Edith, who had already read whatever she could get her hands on, was more than instructed enough, and was received into the Church on January 1, 1922.
 She felt a call also to ‘go higher’, but was asked by her bishop and her spiritual director to hold off on entrance to religious life, and dedicate her refined mind,, considerable energy and work ethic to teaching, writing, translating, leaving behind a remarkable body of work still being studied and bearing fruit.

-When the Nazi persecution increased in fury, in 1933 the Bishop allowed Edith to enter the Carmel at Cologne, where she took the name Teresa Benedicta a Cruce – Theresa Alessed by the Cross – and where she spent the remainder of her life, except for the final few days.
+When the Nazi persecution increased in fury, in 1933 the Bishop allowed Edith to enter the Carmel at Cologne, where she took the name Teresa Benedicta a Cruce – Theresa Blessed by the Cross – and where she spent the remainder of her life, except for the final few days.
 The last time she saw her mother – who had taken her conversion rather hard – was October 12th of that year, Edith’s birthday and the last day of the Jewish feast of tabernacles.
 Three years before, she had written the mysterious and prophetic words,

 Every time I feel my powerlessness and inability to influence people directly, I become more keenly aware of the necessity of my own holocaust.

 Sure enough, God honoured her willingness to suffer for her people, the Church, the world.
 She and her sister Rosa – who had followed Edith into the Faith and Carmel – were smuggled across the border into Holland, for their safety.
 But in a direct response to the Dutch bishops speaking out forcefully against the Nazi persecution, the Nazis decreed that Catholics, especially those of ‘non-Aryan’ lineage – would suffer and pay the price (which is what Pope Pius XII had feared).
-Sister Theresa and her sister were arrested in their own chapel and, with 987 others, taken to Auschwitz, where they were went to eternity in the horrors of the gas chambers, likely on this day, August 9th, in 1942.
+Sister Theresa and her sister were arrested in their own chapel and, with 987 others, taken to Auschwitz, where they were sent to eternity in the horrors of the gas chambers, likely on this day, August 9th, in 1942.
 There are reports of Sister Teresa’s equanimity, walking calmly through the death camp in her Carmelite habit, comforting mothers and their daughters in those few days of horror, and we may trust that Sister Benedicta took many with her to heaven.

 Teresa Benedicta was canonized as a martyr for the Faith by Pope Saint John Paul II on October 11, 1998, after a remarkable miraculous cure, and was declared also one of the primary patrons of Europe.
-Her remarkable and life and journey provide a ‘sign’ for all of us, that the path to heaven is through the Christ and His Church.
-Even if the graces therefrom flow into those souls outside her visible confines, once one becomes aware of this necessity, this is the road they must trod – that of the Way, the Truth and the Life.
-After all, once you discover, like Teresa, that ‘this is the truth’, why would you not?
+Her remarkable life and spiritual pilgrimage provide a ‘sign’ for all of us, that the path to paradise is through the Christ and His Church – and the Cross.
+Even if the graces therefrom flow into those souls outside the Church’s visible confines, once one becomes aware of this necessity, this is the road they must trod – the Way, the Truth and the Life.
+After all, once you discover, like Teresa, that ‘this is the truth‘, why would you not?